 Our family was very supportive and we were able to sell a total of $600+ on our first fundraiser, which covered the $150 with some overage.
 That is all the fundraising we did.
 I don’t really like to sell and/or solicit; but, it was a bit hard on the pocket just right after the $550 expense.

-Remember, this is the beginning of the school year when there are other expenses like school supplies (think $120 Graphic Calculator), clothes, school pictures, yearbooks (think $77), etc. And the expenses just doubles with each kid in addition to the first.
+Remember, this is the beginning of the school year when there are other expenses like school supplies (think $120 Graphic Calculator), clothes, school pictures, yearbooks (think $77), etc. The expenses just doubles with each kid in addition to the first.

 Whatever overages after $150 will be used towards future expenses, like Spring Trip to Florida.
 Or it can be carried over for next year’s band expenses.